anonymous757575/drumganvst-mlas/index.md

 ## Overview
 DrumGAN VST is a simple and intuitive plugin for drum sound synthesis employing Generative Adversarial Networks (GANs) and inspired by previous work [1].
 DrumGAN VST offers the following key features:
-1) 44.1 kHz sample-rate audio operability
+1. 44.1 kHz sample-rate audio operability
-2) Continuous instrument control over kick, snare, and cymbals: choose the amount of "kickness", "snareness", and "cymbalness" you want to confere to the synthesized sound.
+2. Continuous instrument control over kick, snare, and cymbals: choose the amount of "kickness", "snareness", and "cymbalness" you want to confere to the synthesized sound.
 This control can also be used to create hymbrid sounds that morph characteristics from each instrument class, or to explore weird sounds by setting these parameters to unrealistic combinations (e.g., all to zero).
-3) Analysis/resynthesis AKA encoding/decoding: DrumGAN VST features an encoding neural network that can be used to analysize/encode some pre-existing sound and decode/resynthesize variations of it.
+3. Analysis/resynthesis AKA encoding/decoding: DrumGAN VST features an encoding neural network that can be used to analysize/encode some pre-existing sound and decode/resynthesize variations of it.
-4) DrumGAN VST will be shortly available as an integrated feature in a commercial VST Plugin.
+4. DrumGAN VST will be shortly available as an integrated feature in a commercial VST plugin.

 In what follows, we showcase the aforementioned capabilities of DrumGAN VST by providing some audio and musical examples.
 We also show a demo of the latest prototype (to preserve anonymity, a demo of the final commercial software will be published upon acceptance of the paper).